Get your Social Proof messaging on your webshop right once and for all.

 That doesn’t stop the fact that if you’re an eCommerce luxury brand, your Social Proof messaging will differ.
 Read our ebook on luxury psychology to understand your shoppers, and what messages work for them.

-This article has shown you why eCommerce Social Proof is effective, where to use it in the most psychologically sound way, and great examples so you can do it yourself.
+This article has shown you why Social Proof in eCommerce is so effective, where to use it in the most psychologically sound way, and great examples so you can do it yourself.

 Yet these examples only scratch the surface of what you can do with Social Proof messaging across the eCommerce funnel.